rimonhanna/Spotify-To-Youtube/README.md

 3. Go to https://github.com/rimonhanna/Spotify-To-Youtube
 4. Click on the green button called Code, then click on Download Zip, unzip/extract the file to the folder of your choosing
 5. Open Terminal/Command Prompt then navigate to the folder of the extracted folder using `cd path_to_folder` for example `cd ~/Downloads/Spotify-To-Youtube-master/`
+6. Finally run the script by copying this command `./run.sh` into your command prompt if you're using windows and this command in the terminal window `./run.sh` if you're using macOS.
-6. You're now all set and ready to use start migrating your playlists
+7. You're now all set and ready to use start migrating your playlists
 ### Migrating your playlists
 1. To use the script, you gotta register an app as a developer on Spotify.
     * Go to this link https://developer.spotify.com/dashboard/